-How to Start an LLC Online in 2021
+How to Start an LLC Online in 2026

 Are you ready to start and form an LLC for your new business?
 We have provided the simple steps that you will need to take below in order to help you get your LLC set up online with ease.

 A limited liability company (LLC) offers the best of both worlds in that it does not face double taxation like a corporation, and it offers more liability protection than a sole proprietorship.
+One of the key benefits of an LLC is limited liability protection, which helps shield owners' personal assets from business debts and legal claims.
+By forming an LLC, you create a separate entity that is legally distinct from its owners, further enhancing this protection.

 1. Selecting the State Where Your LLC Will Be Formed

 • Annual fees also vary.
-Fees may range from $0 (because a state does not require an annual report) up to over $300.
+Fees may range from $0 (because a state does not require an annual report) up to over $500.

 Some states have other benefits.
 For example, forming an LLC in Delaware is more attractive to investors due to its long-established corporate legal system.
 Delaware has a separate court that deals exclusively with business disputes, where a judge decides cases instead of a jury, and those cases are often completed faster than business disputes that go to court in other states.